Armour/Book-Store-Management-System/README.md

 **Other Classes :**

     5) Book     :    Fundamental class with a book's information and basic book management functions.
-    6) Log      :    This class contains functions for loging all executed operation to .txt.
+    6) Log      :    This class contains functions for logging all executed operation to .txt.
     7) Library  :    This class is a container for storing information of books, students, and cash.
 The class also contains functions for reading information stored in .txt files and rewriting them back afterwards.
     8) Password :    This class contains functions related to password disposal.